juan-ivan-NV/Blockchain_Dev_Nanodegree/ETH_fundamentals_and_dev_tools/README.md

 GAS Limit: Maximum amount of gas a sender is willing to pay for a given transaction.

+# Smart Contracts with Solidity

+<a href="https://docs.soliditylang.org/en/v0.4.24/">Solidity documentation</a>

+<a href="https://remix.ethereum.org/">Remix</a> To develop Solidity contracts.

 ## Faucets for ETH testnets